sailfish009/bsdf/COMPARISON.md

 and its simple extension mechanism.

-It's worth noting that BSDF does not support typed arrays as one of its base types, but the converter for typed nd-arrays is a standard converter available in most implementations.
+It's worth noting that BSDF does not support typed arrays as one of its base types, but the extension for typed nd-arrays is a standard extension available in most implementations.